IvannaZimina/Swimming-pool/README.md

 Create landing-page (web layout only).

 ## Stack
-HTML, CSS (stretching style), Pixel perfect.
+HTML, CSS, Pixel perfect.

 ## Description
-practice coding in HTML and using different styles.
-Using Pixel perfect plugin in browser to match the origin design.
+There was practiced coding in HTML and using different styles and Pixel perfect plugin in browser to match the origin design.
+There was implemented blend-mode for images and autoresize layout.

 ## Environment
 Clone project to your machine.
 Use LiveServer plugin in VS code to run web-app.